import-js/eslint-plugin-import/docs/rules/no-useless-path-segments.md

 # import/no-useless-path-segments

-Use this rule to prevent unnecessary path segemnts in import and require statements.
+Use this rule to prevent unnecessary path segments in import and require statements.

 ## Rule Details